 Instructions

 - Wash and trim the bottom ½ inch of the broccolini stem.
-If the stalks are thick slice each piece in half lengthwise.1 lb fresh broccolini
+If the stalks are thick slice each piece in half lengthwise.1 pound fresh broccolini

-- Add the chicken (or vegetable) stock and cover skillet.
-Cook 6 to 8 minutes until green beans are al dente.⅓ cup chicken stock
+- Add the chicken (or vegetable) stock and cover the skillet.
+Cook 6 to 8 minutes until broccolini is al dente.⅓ cup chicken stock

 - Uncover the skillet and add the salt and lemon juice.
-Cook until liquid evaporates and green beans are tender.
+Cook until the liquid evaporates and the stalks are tender.
 Add a few cracks of black pepper and add additional salt if needed.1 tablespoon lemon juice, ¼ teaspoon kosher salt, ⅛ teaspoon black pepper

 Notes